MicrosoftDocs/OfficeDocs-O365SecComp-pr.it-IT/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 ### <a name="format"></a>Formato

-7-8 cifre più delimitatori una cifra di controllo o lettera
+7-8 cifre più delimitatori una cifra di controllo o una lettera

 ### <a name="pattern"></a>Modello